hauensteina/katago-server/README.md

 Katago-server is the back end for https://github.com/hauensteina/katago-gui .

-Katago -server exposes a REST-API implemented as a Python Flask app.
+Katago-server exposes a REST-API implemented as a Python Flask app.
 This repo includes an executable for katago, running on 64-bit Ubuntu.
 Therefore, you do not have to look for katago elsewhere, as long as you are on a 64-bit Ubuntu box.
 The default Python has to be Python 3, which is pretty much standard these days.